wdi-sg/pokedex-express-post/README.md

 ## Getting Started

 1. Fork and clone this repository to your computer
-2. Run `yarn install` to install dependencies
+2. Run `npm install` to install dependencies
 3. Look in the starter file called `index.js`, run `nodemon` to start local server on port 3000
 4. Open `localhost:3000` on your browser and see the home page